mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 imagine you now have dual monitor setup on guest OS
 Go to display settings and play with settings
 "Show only on 2" of course cause Microsoft basic mode shows nothing
 but may improve performance for not waste on something not being used
+In this case you can use enhanced session or remote desktop RDP

 After install, restart Sunshine, tell it to capture your virtual display instead of Hyper-V basic mode:
 Go to Troubleshooting tab and check Logs